 Care arrangements in context of migration

-Lenka Formánková, Junior Researcher, Institute of Sociology, Czech Academy of Sciences, Czechoslovakia, and Monique Kremer, Professor of University of Amsterdam, Netherlands
+Lenka Formánková, Junior Researcher, Institute of Sociology, Czech Academy of Sciences, Czech Republic, and Monique Kremer, Professor of University of Amsterdam, Netherlands

 Monique Kremer, Professor of University of Amsterdam, Netherland